ladybirdweb/faveo-languages/README.md

-For plugins translation(Web app):
+**For plugins translation(Web app):**

-• Go to FaveoRoot/app/Plugins/{Plugin Dir}/lang
+- Go to FaveoRoot/app/Plugins/{Plugin Dir}/lang
-• Each plugin contains the default fallback language translation for English in the "en" directory.
+- Each plugin contains the default fallback language translation for English in the "en" directory.
-• To translate plugins copy the lang.php file present in {path to Faveo root dir}/app/Plugins/{Plugin Dir}/lang/en to {path to Faveo root dir}/app/Plugins/{Plugin Dir}/{iso code of your language eg. fr for french}.
+- To translate plugins copy the lang.php file present in {path to Faveo root dir}/app/Plugins/{Plugin Dir}/lang/en to {path to Faveo root dir}/app/Plugins/{Plugin Dir}/{iso code of your language eg. fr for french}.
-• After copying the lang directory to the new directory edit and replace the translations in lang.php as you update in normal translation.
+- After copying the lang directory to the new directory edit and replace the translations in lang.php as you update in normal translation.

 For modules translation(Web app):